yasirkula/UnityNativeGallery/README.md

 ### D. Utility Functions
 `NativeGallery.ImageProperties NativeGallery.GetImageProperties( string imagePath )`: returns an *ImageProperties* instance that holds the width, height, mime type and EXIF orientation information of an image file without creating a *Texture2D* object.
 Mime type will be *null*, if it can't be determined

+`NativeGallery.VideoProperties NativeGallery.GetVideoProperties( string videoPath )`: returns a *VideoProperties* instance that holds the width, height, duration (in milliseconds) and rotation information of a video file.
+To play a video in correct orientation, you should rotate it by *rotation* degrees clockwise.
+For a 90-degree or 270-degree rotated video, values of *width* and *height* should be swapped to get the display size of the video.

 `Texture2D NativeGallery.LoadImageAtPath( string imagePath, int maxSize = -1, bool markTextureNonReadable = true, bool generateMipmaps = true, bool linearColorSpace = false )`: creates a Texture2D from the specified image file in correct orientation and returns it.
 Returns *null*, if something goes wrong.
 - **maxSize** determines the maximum size of the returned Texture2D in pixels.
 Larger textures will be down-scaled.
 If untouched, its value will be set to *SystemInfo.maxTextureSize*.
 It is recommended to set a proper maxSize for better performance
 - **markTextureNonReadable** marks the generated texture as non-readable for better memory usage.
 If you plan to modify the texture later (e.g. *GetPixels*/*SetPixels*), set its value to *false*